Oubaido22/1_min_coach/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Whether you're fixing bugs, adding features, or improving documentation, your help makes MyGym better for everyone.
+Whether you're fixing bugs, adding features, or improving documentation, your help makes 1 mn coach better for everyone.

 ### **How to Contribute**
 1. Fork the repository